-- Bellum Caves: A few kilometers after crossing Kurnool, you will come across these naturally-formed caves with curious rock formations of different shapes and textures.
+- Bellum Caves: A few kilometres after crossing Kurnool, you will come across these naturally-formed caves with curious rock formations of different shapes and textures.

-- Yaganti Temples: Beautifully created temple in Kurnool, with caves and a famous Nandi statue.
+- Yaganti Temples: a Beautifully created temple in Kurnool, with caves and a famous Nandi statue.

 - Bellary Fort: A unique fort in Bellary built by Tipu Sultan has some distinct water and rock formations.

 - Daroji Bear Sanctuary: Located in Bellary, this sanctuary is the only place to find sloth bears in India.
-Essential stop for wildlife enthusiasts.
+An essential stop for wildlife enthusiasts.